Poiana Brasov Skiing 2026: Season, Slopes & Ski Pass

 Yes, and plenty do.
 When the snow melts the resort turns into a green mountain base for hiking, mountain biking and paragliding, and this is where that year-round cable car earns its keep.
 The Postavarul Expres gondola (or one of the cable cars) usually runs through the warm months, lifting walkers up towards the peak of Postavaru at 1,799 metres for a sweeping view over Brasov and the Bucegi mountains beyond.
 From the top you can walk the ridge or hike back down through the forest.

 The classic summer outing is the loop up to Cabana Postavaru, the old mountain chalet near the top, and on to the peak itself - a couple of hours of walking on marked trails, rewarded with one of the best panoramas in the Carpathians.
-It is a completely different resort in July: wildflower meadows, cowbells, and families riding the gondola for the view rather than the skiing.
+If that whets the appetite, our Carpathian hiking guide covers the bigger ranges next door.
+It’s a completely different resort in July: wildflower meadows, cowbells, and families riding the gondola for the view rather than the skiing.
 If your trip lands outside the ski season, Poiana still earns a day.

 Where should you stay, and how does it fit a trip?

 You have two sensible options.
-Stay up in Poiana Brasov itself if skiing is the point of the trip: the hotels and cabins sit right at the base, so you roll out of bed and onto the snow, and you are there for first lifts before the day-trippers arrive.
+Stay up in Poiana Brasov itself if skiing is the point of the trip: the hotels and cabins sit right at the base, so you roll out of bed and onto the snow, and you’re there for first lifts before the day-trippers arrive.
 Or stay down in Brasov and commute up on bus 20, which is what I would do if you want the old town, the restaurants and the castles as well as a day or two on the slopes.
-It is worth comparing places to stay in both before you book, since Poiana fills up fast on winter weekends.
+It is worth comparing places to stay in both early, since Poiana fills up fast on winter weekends.

 Either way, Poiana slots neatly into a bigger Transylvania plan.
 It pairs with the Brasov old town and the headline castles for a mountains-and-history week, and our Romania 7-day itinerary uses Brasov as a two-night base you can extend with a ski day.
-If you are building your own loop by car, the Transylvania road trip threads the region together, and since Romania runs on the leu rather than the euro, carry cash for the bus, the lift-card deposit and the cabana lunch.
+If you’re building your own loop by car, the Transylvania road trip threads the region together, and the lift-card deposit and the cabana lunch both go easier with notes in your pocket.
+If you take one thing from this page, take the midweek advice - the same mountain on a Tuesday and on a Saturday isn’t the same mountain.
+For the wider picture, our Romania in winter guide sets a ski day against the Christmas markets and castle visits you could add to the same trip.

 On the map